 - 1. Board Audit and Compliance Committee;

-- 2. Board Risk Committee;
+- 2. Board Risk Committee:

 - 3. Board Executive Committee;

 - 4. Policy, Strategy and Governance Committee;

-- 5. Nomination Committee; and
+- 5. Nomination Committee: and

 - 6. Remuneration Committee

 Each Board Committee has detailed and specific roles, duties and authorities as determined by the Board and captured in the Board Committees Charter ratified by the Board.
-The Charter has been developed taking into consideration regulatory requirements, the QCCL and leading corporate governance practices.
+The Charter has been developed taking into consideration regulatory requirements, Commercial Companies Law and leading corporate governance practices.

-3.1 Board Audit and Compliance Committee
+2.3.1 Board Audit and Compliance Committee